Grand challenges for sustainability

 This course explores the development of new products, services, and business models that capture business opportunities and contribute to sustainable development.
 This involves the development of technology-based innovations, but also new forms of organizing (e.g. ‘sharing economy’), and interactions with stakeholders.

 Marketing sustainable innovations

 The final element in the value chain is to bring sustainable products and services to the market.
-The course offers a hands on experience in which you are challenged to combine the insights gained in previous courses, into an attractive marketing plan that takes all stakeholders into account.
+The course offers a hands-on experience in which you are challenged to combine the insights gained in previous courses, into an attractive marketing plan that takes all stakeholders into account.

 It is possible to replace two of the courses for an internship that will be supervised by one of the lecturers of the courses.
 The courses to be replaced are one out of the two courses "Organizing sustainable innovation" and "Sustainable supply chain management" (both in period 2) in combination with "Marketing sustainable innovations" (in period 3).
-Internships should be aligned with a topics addressed in the minor and should be initiated by students.
-Proposals for an internship need approval from the minor.
+Internships should be aligned with a topic addressed in the minor and should be initiated by students.
+Proposals for an internship need approval from the minor coordinator.

 For specific information about each course, please visit the studyguide.